Most people know that plants are good for you, but they don’t think to add plants to their bedroom.

 This post may contain affiliate links.
 That means if you click on them and buy something, I may receive a small commission.
 Read my Disclaimer Policy to learn more.
-As an Amazon Associate I earn from qualifying purchases.
+As an Amazon Associate, I earn from qualifying purchases.

-Snake plants produce oxygen at night and also remove several toxins from the air including benzene, formaldehyde, and trichloroethylene.
+Snake plants produce oxygen at night and remove several toxins from the air including benzene, formaldehyde, and trichloroethylene.

-English Ivy is another easy to grow plant and can grow in moderate light.
-This one also cleans benzene, formaldehyde and trichloroethylene from the air.
+English Ivy is another easy-to-grow plant and can grow in moderate light.
+This one also cleans benzene, formaldehyde, and trichloroethylene from the air.

 English Ivy is a vining plant, so it would look great as a hanging basket.

 Aloe is considered a succulent and many succulents will produce oxygen at night.
-This, along with their ability to remove benzene and formaldehyde from the air, make it a good plant for the bedroom.
+This, along with its ability to remove benzene and formaldehyde from the air, make it a good plant for the bedroom.